IsaUgurchiev/german-flow/docs/MVP.md

 ---

 ## Changelog (Cursor fills)
+- 2025-12-20: Implemented batch Exercises Set (Section 5.2).
+  - Created `FillBlankSetService` to generate up to 10 random tasks from lesson subtitles.
+  - Refactored `ExercisesSectionComponent` to render a list of cards generated on page load.
+  - Updated `VideoPageComponent` to trigger set generation when subtitles are available.
+- 2025-12-20: Refactored `FillBlankCardComponent` to take `exercise` input and handle empty answers (Section 5.1).
 - 2025-12-20: Implemented `FillBlankCardComponent` and integrated it into `ExercisesSection`.
   - Replaced mock exercise cards with a dynamic fill-in-the-blank exercise based on active subtitle.
   - Added logic to check answers and provide visual feedback.